grantsrb/blotching/readme.md

         folder for the hyperparameter search.
     "data_root": str
-        the path to where the processed datasets are saved "data_cache": str
+        the path to where the processed datasets are saved "multi_gpu": bool
-        path to where to cache the downloaded datasets "model_string": str
-        the pretrained huggingface model you would like to use.
-For
-        example: "bigscience/bloomz-560m"
-    "testing": str
-        a model string to use for testing. you will probably just want to use "hf-internal-testing/tiny-random-gptj"
-    "multi_gpu": bool
         if true, the script will try a data parallel approach, splitting the batches accross multiple gpus